Ying-Lab/PRISM-GRN/README.md

 # PRISM
-A Probabilistic Bayesian Model to Recover Gene Regulatory Networks by Incorporating a Biologically Interpretable Structure and Effectively Utilizing Multi-Omics Data
+A Probabilistic Bayesian Model to Recover Gene Regulatory Networks by Incorporating a Biologically Interpretable Structure based on single-cell Multi-Omics Data
 ![The framework of PRISM](https://github.com/Ying-Lab/PRISM/blob/main/Figure1.jpg)

 Installation